 Jonathan Vance – Historian

-Close to four million names from twenty participating nations currently appear in our display.
+Close to four million names from more than twenty participating nations currently appear in our display.
 Using the Search The Names function you can find information about any one of those names, and call up a segment (clip) of our remembrance display that includes that name.

 There are more than 68,000 Canadian names in this display.
 They include those killed in the Canadian Expeditionary Force, the Canadian Navy, the Canadian Army Medical Corps, the Royal Newfoundland Regiment and the merchant navy.